Collaborative Robots is One of the Hottest Topics in Manufacturing Right Now

 And it's attracting manufacturers, OEMs and system integrators alike with promises of increased productivity, reliability and cost savings.

-For example, FANUC last year introduced the first-ever force-limited robot: CR-35iA.
+For example, FANUC introduced its first-ever force-limited robot: CR-35iA.
 The robot has a soft outer shell and sophisticated sensing technology.
 It is designed to work alongside humans collaboratively in a variety of applications and can provide support in areas such as lifting heavy objects, mechanical assembly, palletizing and packing, and material handling.

 But before manufacturers and industrial operators can reap the benefits of collaborative robots, they must first understand the safety implications and human impacts of having employees and robots working together on the plant floor.